What is project management?

 Legal project management is the application of project management principles and practices to enhance the delivery of legal services.

-Those who become certified in project management use the PMP (Project Management Professional) and LPM (Legal Project Management) credentials after their name, similar to national and state paralegal certification and registration credentials.
+Those who become certified in project management use the PMP (Project Management Professional) and LPM (Legal Project Management) credentials after their name.

 As paralegals, you’re already working as project managers, even if it’s not in an official capacity.
 Every day you are applying your knowledge, skills, tools, and techniques to your projects to meet the project objectives.